entando/entando-docs/vuepress/docs/v6.3.2/tutorials/backend-developers/consume-APIs-with-Postman-OAuth2.md

 ![consume the customers API](./img/postman/postman-api-customers-result.png)

-> The expected result should have a 200 or equivalent answer from our API.
+The expected result should be a 2XX code from our API.
-> If you experience a 401 error, this probably means that the token is not valid anymore.
+If you experience a 401 error, this probably means that the token is not valid anymore.
-> Because the token has an expiration period, it's mandatory to refresh it frequently.
+Because the token has an expiration period, it's mandatory to refresh it frequently.
-> To do it execute the "Generate a new token" section again.
+To get a new token execute the "Generate a new token" section again.

 ## Troubleshooting with Tokens timeout
 For security reasons, the access token timeout should always be short to avoid security issues if someone stealth the token.